mheap/oas-toolkit/README.md

-## openapi-toolkit
+## oas-toolkit

-`openapi-toolkit` is a library and CLI for working with OpenAPI documents.
+`oas-toolkit` is a library and CLI for working with OpenAPI documents.

 > The CLI only supports YAML OpenAPI specifications currently